30Siddharth/portfolio/README.md

 # Portfolio
-This is the github to my [website](https://30siddharth.github.io/portfolio).
+This is the github to my simple [website](https://30siddharth.github.io/portfolio).

+Feel free to use this template!